DerekCook/CoreMidi4J/README.md

 combine both the editable Device name followed by the non-editable Endpoint name.

-To make this concrete, the Ableton Push 2 controller has two output ports, `Live Port` and `User Port`.
-Under previous releases of CoreMidi4J, these would show up in Java named simply `Live Port` and `User Port`, and there was no way to change them.
+To provide an example: the Ableton Push 2 controller has two output ports, `Live Port` and `User Port`.
+Under previous releases of CoreMidi4J, these would show up in Java named simply `Live Port` and `User Port`, and there was no way to change their names.
 In release 1.1 and later they show up as `Ableton Push 2 Live Port` and `Ableton Push 2 User Port` and the &ldquo;Ableton Push 2&rdquo; name can be changed to whatever you want using Audio Midi Setup as described